eProsima/Integration-Service-docs/docs/introduction.rst

     $ ./DomainExample subscriber

-This mechanism is very similar to the FastRTPS HelloWorldExample, but this publisher and subscriber didn't communicate because they belong to different domains.
+This behavior is very similar to the FastRTPS HelloWorldExample, but this publisher and subscriber don't communicate because they belong to different domains.
 Keep both DomainExample instances running in different terminals.

 We can use Integration Service to allow communication between both DomainExample participants.